Mastering devops: accelerate your ci/cd pipeline today

 Solution:

-• Isolate test environments.
+• Isolate test environments to reduce variability.

-2. Long Build Times
+2. Slow Build Times

-Slow builds delay feedback and deployments.
+Long build cycles delay feedback and deployments.

 Solution:

-• Parallelize test execution.
+• Parallelize test execution to speed up runs.

 • Cache dependencies to avoid redundant downloads.

-• Change Failure Rate: Percentage of deployments causing incidents.
+• Change Failure Rate – Percentage of deployments causing incidents.

-• Mean Time to Recovery (MTTR): How quickly issues are resolved.
+• Mean Time to Recovery (MTTR) – How quickly issues are resolved.